lengning/PCA-wrapper/README.md

 If the 8th term is T, "prefix_sort_by_absloading.csv" and "prefix_loading.csv" will not be provided.

-If the 8th term is T, "prefix_perc_sdev.csv" will show percentage of variance that can be explained by File1 (bulk) data
+If the 8th term is T, "prefix_perc_sdev.csv" will show percentage of variance that can be explained by the data in the third file (e.g. bulk data)

 The ‘prefix’ is defined as the filename of the input file (the string before the suffix, like the string before ‘.csv’)